xn0px90/awesome-qubes-os/README.md

 - [Certified Hardware](https://www.qubes-os.org/doc/certified-hardware/) - We aim for these vendors to be as diverse as possible in terms of geography, cost, and availability.
 - [Community-recommended hardware](https://www.qubes-os.org/doc/community-recommended-hardware/) - Community-recommended computers.
 - [Hardware compatibility list (HCL)](https://www.qubes-os.org/hcl/) - The HCL is a compilation of reports generated and submitted by users across various Qubes versions about their hardware’s compatibility with Qubes.
-- [System Requirements](https://www.qubes-os.org/doc/system-requirements/) - User documentation / Choosing your hardware.
-- [Security design goals](https://www.qubes-os.org/doc/security-design-goals/) - Qubes makes is that now the attacker doesn’t have access to all the software running in the other domains.
+- [System Requirements](https://www.qubes-os.org/doc/system-requirements/) - User documentation / Choyhe attacker doesn’t have access to all the software running in the other domains.
 - [Security-critical code](https://www.qubes-os.org/doc/security-critical-code/) - A list of security-critical (i.e., trusted) code components in Qubes OS.
 - [Storage pools](https://www.qubes-os.org/doc/storage-pools/) - Qubes OS implements a security-by-isolation (or security-by-compartmentalization) approach by providing the ability to easily create many security domains.
 - [Secondary storage](https://www.qubes-os.org/doc/secondary-storage/) - hese steps assume you have already created a separate volume group and thin pool (not thin volume) for your HDD.
 - [Networking](https://www.qubes-os.org/doc/networking/) - In Qubes, the standard Xen networking is used, based on backend driver in the driver domain and frontend drivers in VMs.
 - [Config files](https://www.qubes-os.org/doc/config-files/) - These files are placed in /rw, which survives a VM restart.
 That way, they can be used to customize a single VM instead of all VMs based on the same template.
 The scripts here all run as root.
 - [Disposable customization](https://www.qubes-os.org/doc/disposable-customization/) - A disposable can be based on any app qube.
 - [How to install software in dom0](https://www.qubes-os.org/doc/how-to-install-software-in-dom0/) - How to install a specific package
 - [How to make any file persistent (bind-dirs)](https://www.qubes-os.org/doc/bind-dirs/) - With bind-dirs any arbitrary files or folders can be made persistent in app qubes.
 - [How to mount a Qubes partition from another OS](https://www.qubes-os.org/doc/mount-from-other-os/) - When a Qubes OS install is unbootable or booting it is otherwise undesirable, this process allows for the recovery of files stored within the system.
 - [Installing contributed packages](https://www.qubes-os.org/doc/installing-contributed-packages/) - This page is for users who wish to install contributed packages.
 - [Managing qube kernels](https://www.qubes-os.org/doc/managing-vm-kernels/) - By default, VMs kernels are provided by dom0.
 - [Qubes service](https://www.qubes-os.org/doc/qubes-service/) - Usage documentation is in the qvm-service man page.
 - [RPC policies](https://www.qubes-os.org/doc/rpc-policy/) - This document explains the basics of RPC policies in Qubes.